Sub-GeV-scale signatures of hidden braneworlds up to the Planck scale in a $SO(3,1)$-broken bulk

-In section \ref{subscoup}, the neutron coupling constant will be derived from the quark coupling constant by using a constituent quark model (CQM) \cite{CQMbook,CQM}.
-Indeed, usual \textit{ab initio} computations of masses or magnetic moments of hadrons use tedious numerical computation to describe gluons/quarks dynamics from Lattice Quantum Chromodynamics.
+We first consider that each brane is endowed with its own copy of the Standard Model.
+A quark field on a brane is then assumed as resulting from an open string initially in its zero-mass state and fixed on the brane.
+Fundamentally, a quark gets its mass from interaction with the Higgs field on branes only.
+In addition, the neutron will get its mass mainly from the strong force interaction between quarks in the \textit{udd} quark triplet.
+As a consequence, one should introduce the Higgs and $SU(3)$ gauge fields on the brane in order to compute the whole neutron properties.
+Nevertheless, for instance, usual \textit{ab initio} computations of masses or magnetic moments of hadrons use tedious numerical computation to describe gluons/quarks dynamics from lattice QCD.
 Such an approach is far beyond the scope of the present work.
-By contrast, the naive phenomenological constituent quark model works pretty well to calculate masses or magnetic moments.
+As a consequence, to identify the main behaviour of the neutron in our model, we use for now the Constituent Quark Model (CQM) \cite{CQMbook,CQM1,CQM2,CQM3}.
 In hadron, each idealized current quark (or naked quark) is dressed by the gluons/virtual quarks sea surrounding it.
 Dressed quarks are called constituent quarks.
 The effective masses of constituent quarks can be derived from experimental data, and of course, differ from current quarks' masses.
 Of course, \textit{ab initio} computations in chromodynamics would be necessary to explain the values of the masses of the constituent quarks.